Ashu3291/Olympic-dataset/README.md

 Here I have used cmd prompt to upload the data, because the data set was huge it would take more than an hour if we would have imported data from "import table wizard"

 # Olympics Data Analysis has:
-Data Cleaning and Understanding
+- Data Cleaning and Understanding
-Summer Olympics
-Summer Data Description
+- Summer Data Description
-Top Countries Participation
+- Top Countries Participation
-Gender Participation
+- Gender Participation